-DTC brands in the health, beauty, and wellness market are taking the ecommerce world by storm, and the market continues to grow worldwide.
+DTC brands in the health, beauty, and wellness market are taking the ecommerce world by storm, and the industry continues to grow worldwide.

 Here are some surprising stats that showcase its tremendous growth:

-US health, beauty, and wellness category is forecasted to reach $86 billion by 2022
+US health, beauty, and wellness market is forecasted to reach $91 billion in 2023

 CBD products alone are expected to reach $20 billion by 2024